sf-wdi-24/rails_bog_app/README.md

 <% end %>
 ```

-Go to `localhost:3000/creatures/new` and look at the HTML for the form created by this erb. `form_for` is a "form helper."
+Go to `localhost:3000/creatures/new` and look through the HTML for the form that was created from this erb. `form_for` is a "form helper," and it sets up more than just what you might guess from its erb.
 Note the `method` and `action` in the form -- what route should we create next?

 ### 12. A route to add new creatures to the database (create)